 Getting to know Norway: Part 328th August 2018

 There is something about spending around a week in a place that adds satisfaction to a trip.
-This is something that I have been discovering on trips to Ireland for getting things done.
+This is something that I have been discovering on trips to Ireland to get things done.
 The extra time allows for a chance to soak in the atmosphere of a place and feel more of a part of it.
-For that though, you need to not overfill days with activity because that makes you so busy that nothing has any time to seep into your spirit.
+For that, though, you need to not overfill days with activity because that makes you so busy that nothing has any time to seep into your spirit.

-That reminds me of a recent trip to Ireland where it was possible to stop a while and go for strolls in addition to the other things that I needed to do.
-People were met and things organised but there was enough time to feel more at one with where I was.
-Other stays have been as long in duration over the last twelve months and they have left their mark in a similar way that an extended weekend trip never would do.
+That reminds me of a recent trip to Ireland where it was possible to stop awhile and go for strolls in addition to the other things that I needed to do.
+People were met and things organised, but there was enough time to feel more at one with where I was.
+Other stays have been as long in duration over the last twelve months, and they have left their mark in a manner that an extended weekend trip never would do.

 A relaxed pace often helps.
-Thinking back to Scottish trips like the one that took me to Na hEileannan nan Iar ten years ago, they had defined itineraries but hill wandering added the slack which allowed me to look around and take in the sights and the ambience of where I was.
-Just rushing along would never do that and the much needed recollections of peaceful islands would been lost.
-Such is the state of the world at the moment, that any memories that restore peace and calm are all the more invaluable.
+Thinking back to Scottish trips like the one that took me to Na h-Eileanan nan Iar ten years ago, they had defined itineraries, but hill wandering added the slack which allowed me to look around and take in the sights and the ambience of where I was.
+Just rushing along would never do that, and the much-needed recollections of peaceful islands would have been lost.
+Such is the state of the world right now, that any memories that restore peace and calm are all the more invaluable.

-Oddly, no outing since that Hebridean escapade has exceed its Sunday to Sunday eight day length and none came close until June 2017 when I enjoyed a six day sojourn in Norway from Sunday to Friday.
-Following the August 2016 Friday to Monday four day encounter, this stay was to allow some added breathing room after I notice how short its predecessor had been.
-There are other compensations too for it starts to fill like a proper break after about the third day and any extra days embed a certain sense of discontinuity that really helps for a fresh restart once back into the everyday routine.
+Oddly, no outing since that Hebridean escapade has exceeded its Sunday to Sunday eight day length and none came close until June 2017 when I enjoyed a six-day sojourn in Norway from Sunday to Friday.
+Following the August 2016 Friday to Monday four day encounter, this stay was to allow some added breathing room after I noticed how short its predecessor had been.
+There are other compensations too, for it starts to fill like a proper break after about the third day and any extra days embed a certain sense of discontinuity that really helps for a fresh restart once back into the everyday routine.
 After what has happened in my life over the past decade, that is relished all the more readily these days.

 2017-06-05: More time around Oslo

-As befitted the outcome of my enquiry, skies were grey with little sunshine so I strolled along the quay-sides surveying the cruise liners that were docked there.
-Then, it occurred to me that asking at the boat might be worthwhile given that not all booked passengers do show up.
+As befitted the outcome of my enquiry, the skies were grey with little sunshine, so I strolled along the quay-sides surveying the cruise liners that were docked there.
+Then, it occurred to me that going to the boat and asking for a space might be worthwhile, given that not all booked passengers do show up.
 So, I resolved to try my luck and got on the next sailing after some patient perseverance.
-It was just as well given that rain was to dominate weather for the following few days.
+It was just as well, given that rain was to dominate the weather for the following few days.

-Once we started our return to Stavanger, it was easy to tell that the attentions of others were waning for the sightseeing must have been done as far as they were concerned.
-For me though, things only were getting going for sunshine had broken through the cloud cover to light up the surrounding hills.
+Once we started our return to Stavanger, it was easy to tell that the attentions of others were waning, for the sightseeing must have been done as far as they were concerned.
+For me, though, things only were getting going as sunshine had broken through the cloud cover to light up the surrounding hills.
 Though the episode did not last, there was plenty to photograph while it did.
 All the while, the Lauvikka to Forsand ferry plied its passage and there was a freight ferry full of articulated trucks carried in a more insecure way than I would have expected.

 Putting that embarrassment behind me, I did more strolling around Stavanger while sunshine and blue skies had made their appearance.
 Later, I had some food while pondering the next few days would bring.
 Possibilities like hiking to Preikestolen or Kjerag would need to be selected according to the weather that came.